Last Updated on September 18, 2023 by Heather

 There are some special dining events at the Magic Kingdom for Mickey’s Very Merry Christmas Party as well.
 These all come with reserved viewing areas for the big shows that take place near the front of the park.

-No matter what version you book the dessert party starts at Tomorrowland Terrace at 8:30 p.m., where you’ll enjoy unlimited sweet treats cupcakes non-alcoholic beverages and more.
+No matter what version you book the dessert party starts at Tomorrowland Terrace one to one and a half hours before the fireworks, where you’ll enjoy unlimited sweet treats, cupcakes, fresh fruits and cheeses, non-alcoholic beverages, sparkling wine and more.
 From there, things can move into two different directions.

 How Crowded Is Mickey’s Very Merry Christmas Party?